soominimini/QT_game_final/ReadME.md

 The Flask web server will start, typically on `http://localhost:5000`

-### Expected Warnings
-When running on Windows, you'll see mock messages like:
-- `[Mock ROS] Initialized node: app`
-- `[Mock ROS] Created publisher: /qt_robot/speech/say`
-- `[WARNING] MySQL connection failed: ...`

-These are **normal** and expected for Windows development.

 ## Production Deployment (QT Robot)

 On the actual QT Robot (Linux with ROS):
-1. Remove or ignore the mock packages in the project root
-2. Ensure ROS is properly installed and configured
+1. Ensure ROS is properly installed and configured
-3. Ensure MySQL is running if database features are needed
-4. The real ROS packages will be used automatically
+2. The real ROS packages will be used automatically

 ## Project Structure